 Jokes older than them thar hills

-Lightning Jack is a comedy Western co-produced and written by as well as starring Paul Hogan.
+Lightning Jack is a comedy Western co-produced, written by and starring Paul Hogan.
 As such it is pleasant, amiable and amusing.
 Mr. Hogan does his Crocodile Dundee act of laconic Aussie in America, the eponymous Jack, as he robs banks and craves publicity.
 Many of the jokes are older than them thar hills, though.
 And the trail between the jokes is often long and winding.

 It’s directed by Simon Wincer, the Lonesome Dove and Quigley guy, and it is pretty.
 There is attractive photography of the Arizona, Colorado and New Mexico locations by David Eggby, who had shot Quigley and was later to work again with Wincer on two other Tom Selleck Westerns, Crossfire Trail and the 2003 Monte Walsh.
 Much of it resembles picture postcards.